diar06kz/final-titan-gym/README.md

-# Bloom GYM — Final Project (Node.js + Express + MongoDB)
+# Titan GYM — Final Project (Node.js + Express + MongoDB)

-Bloom GYM is a full-stack fitness booking web application that allows users to register, log in, manage their profile, browse gym programs, and book training sessions.
+Tutan GYM is a full-stack fitness booking web application that allows users to register, log in, manage their profile, browse gym programs, and book training sessions.

 Backend is built with **Node.js + Express**, database is **MongoDB**, authentication is **JWT**, passwords are hashed with **bcrypt**, validation uses **Joi**, and advanced features include **RBAC roles** + **SMTP welcome email** (Nodemailer, optional).